Dentures Mesquite

 • The base of dentures is usually made out of a pink-colored acrylic.
 Acrylic is durable and can be custom-crafted to fit a patient’s unique gum shape.
 For some partial dentures, small metal clips are attached to the acrylic base to help the prosthetic stay in place.
 In rare cases, nylon or other materials are used instead of acrylic.

 • The teeth of dentures are usually constructed of acrylic or porcelain.
 Porcelain is more common for patients who need a full set of top and bottom dentures.
-However, if you still have some of your natural teeth left, you may get acrylic teeth because they tend to cause less damage when they contact natural tooth enamel.
+However, if you still have some of your natural teeth left, you may get acrylic teeth because they tend to cause less damage when they come into contact with natural tooth enamel.

 The Denture Creation Process